 The most important Uber etiquette rules.
 How to behave in an Uber.
-Avoid any embarrassments.
-Be a pleasant passenger.
+Avoid any embarrassment and be a pleasant passenger.

 What Uber etiquette is

-Uber etiquette is the set of rules to properly ride on a Uber.
+Uber etiquette is the set of rules to properly ride on an Uber.
 It includes booking, tipping, and the appropriate behaviors.

 If you are a user, follow Uber etiquette to respect your driver and avoid any embarrassment.